1.2. Solving Equations by Fixed Point Iteration (of Contraction Mappings)#

 # We can also import items from a module individually, so they can be used by "first name only".

-# In this book this is done mostly for mathematical functions with familiar names:
+# Here this will mostly be done mostly for mathematical functions with familiar names:

 from numpy import cos

-# and some very frequently used functions for graphing:
+# ... and for some very frequently used functions for graphing:

 from matplotlib.pyplot import figure, plot, title, legend, grid